Salary TDS Calculation

 Taxes already paid [u/s 219, IT Act 2025]

-For ITR: Enter annual totals.
-All four types are valid credits — employer salary TDS (u/s 392), other-income TDS deducted by bank/tenant/others, advance tax, and self-assessment tax paid.
+For ITR: All four types are valid credits — employer salary TDS (u/s 392), other-income TDS deducted by bank/tenant/others, advance tax, and self-assessment tax paid.

 ⚖️